Serra Espirito Santo, Brazil Travel Guide

 No cable cars, funiculars, or other unique local transport systems.

 The Rodoviária de Vitória serves as the main bus a terminal for the Greater Vitória region.
-Major bus companies like Águia Branca, Itapemirim, and Gontijo connect Serra to cities across Espírito Santo and other Brazilian states.
+Major bus lines like Águia Branca, Itapemirim, and Gontijo connect Serra to cities across Espírito Santo and other Brazilian states.
 Passenger train service connects the Greater Vitória region to Belo Horizonte.

 Newer Transcol buses have some accessibility features like ramps and designated spaces.